crsuzh/SwissRN/content/news/AnnualMeeting2022.md

 +++
 **Reminder:**

-**Register for the SwissRN Annual Meeting and Swiss Reproducibility Award, 13.1.2023**
+**SwissRN Annual Meeting and Swiss Reproducibility Award, 13.1.2023**

-<span style="color:#0080ff">The SwissRN Annual Meeting will take place in person on January 13, 2023 in Bern.</span> Don't miss to register for the meeting [here](https://docs.google.com/forms/d/e/1FAIpQLSfL9VOwCOFRh--kbUy9lT3Uz34i2s_nLU9-WTC2XafkpYUVFA/viewform).
-It is a great opportunity to connect and discuss the activities of SwissRN and its future strategy.
-Also feel free to invite colleagues in your network.
+<span style="color:#0080ff">The SwissRN Annual Meeting will take place in person on January 13, 2023 in Bern.</span> It is a great opportunity to connect and discuss the activities of SwissRN and its future strategy.

+**Location**: University of Bern, Hochschulstrasse 4, Kuppelraum

 Program:
 |Time | Topic|